-In order to establish our first fixed income strategy, the High Income strategy which was launched in 2014, we developed, and contracted with third parties for, the operational infrastructure and systems necessary to operate a fixed income strategy, including infrastructure and systems for trading and valuing fixed income securities and other credit instruments.
-Prior to the launch of the strategy, we had not operated a fixed income strategy.
-During 2017, we established our second fixed income strategy, a privately offered strategy.
-The fixed income strategies primarily invest in securities and instruments (such as high yield corporate bonds, secured and unsecured loans, revolving credit facilities and loan participations) and certain derivative securities (such as credit default swaps and futures) with which we previously had no or limited operational experience.
-The belowinvestment-grade instruments in which the strategies invest and the debtors to which the strategies are exposed present different risks and/or degrees of risk (including liquidity and legal risks) than our other strategies, which invest primarily in publiclytraded equity securities.
+The below-investment-grade instruments in which the High Income and Credit Opportunities strategies invest and the debtors to which the strategies are exposed present different risks and/or degrees of risk (including liquidity and legal risks) than our other strategies, which invest primarily in publicly-traded equity securities.
 In particular, the instruments in which the strategies invest may be less liquid than higher-rated bonds and are not as liquid as most of the publicly-traded equity securities in which our other strategies primarily invest.
 This potential lack of liquidity may make it more difficult for Artisan High Income Fund to accurately value these securities for purposes of determining the fund's net asset value per share and, under certain circumstances, may make it more difficult for the fund to manage redemption requests.
-In order to identify, monitor and mitigate our exposure to these new or increased risks, we have implemented or modified a number of policies, procedures and systems and hired new individuals with relevant experience.
+In order to identify, monitor and mitigate our exposure to these new or increased risks, we implemented or modified a number of policies, procedures and systems and hired new individuals with relevant experience.
 However, neither the measures we have taken, nor the Credit team's investment decision-making and execution, can eliminate the risks associated with investing in the instruments described above.
 Any real or perceived problems with respect to our fixed income strategies (or any of our individual strategies) could negatively impact our reputation and business more generally.

-During 2017 we established two strategies generally offered through private funds.
+During 2017 we established two strategies primarily offered through private funds.
 Prior to the launch of those strategies, external investors had not invested in our strategies through private funds.
 Offering private funds presents new and different operational, regulatory and distribution-related risks.
-Establishing our private funds required that we engage new service providers for purposes of administration, operation and advice, with whom we had not previously had a relationship or with whom we only had a limited scope relationship, and build out new operational infrastructure and systems to support new processes, reporting and controls.
-Our private funds may invest in instruments (such as derivative securities) and engage in activities (such as shorting and the use of leverage) with which we previously had no or limited operational experience.
+Establishing our private funds required that we engage new service providers for purposes of administration, operation and advice, with whom we had not previously had a relationship or with whom we only had a limited relationship, and build out new operational infrastructure and systems to support new processes, reporting and controls.
+Our private funds may invest in instruments (such as derivative securities) and engage in activities (such as shorting and use of leverage) with which we previously had no or limited operational experience.
 These instruments and activities present different types and higher degrees of investment risk than our other investment strategies.
 In addition, our lack of experience with these instruments and activities could strain our resources and increase the likelihood of an error.

 Offering private funds also poses risks associated with side by side management and the potential for real or perceived conflicts of interest, which, if not managed correctly, could cause reputational damage, litigation or regulatory proceedings or penalties.
-We have created or modified a number of policies and procedures, brought in expertise from third party advisers, and implemented training programs in order to identify and mitigate exposure to these new risks.
-However, we are unable to eliminate the risks associated with offering private funds.
-New investment strategies and investment vehicles that we launch in the future will likely present new and different investment, regulatory, operational, distribution and other risks than those presented by our existing strategies.
-Any real or perceived problems with future strategies or vehicles could cause a disproportionate negative impact on our business and reputation.
+We have created or modified a number of policies and procedures, brought in expertise from third party advisors, and implemented training programs in order to identify and mitigate exposure to these new risks.
+However, we are unable to completely eliminate the risks associated with offering private funds.